reynoldsnlp/bayes-morph-soc-net/artificial-data/README.md

 # Hand-made artificial morphologies

+> NB!
+In later research with randomly generated inputs, see each run's
+> `*_input_table.txt` file for the artificial grammar and type frequencies of
+> that run.

 These datasets were created to explore how to generate homogeneous datasets that vary in degree of implicative structure.
 They are relatively small (5 classes and 5 morphosyntactic property sets) but vary in implicative